Aggies host UC Irvine (Saturday), Cal State Monterey Bay (Sunday)

 In June of 2010, his contributions were rewarded on a grand scale with his induction into the USA Water Polo Hall of Fame.
 Wright joined a class of notables comprising former San Jose State player (and Major League Baseball commissioner) Peter Ueberroth, SJSU and Olympic Club coach Edward Rudloff, Olympic medalists Heather Moody and Kathy Sheehy; and referee Bret Bernard.

 Less than three weeks after this honor was announced, Wright took down his milestone 300th varsity-era win with a 10-6 victory over Brown at the Roadrunner Invitational on March 28.
+Then last year, in a 12-11 thriller with Hartwick on March 11, the veteran coach posted his 400th career victory.

 When the NCAA began sponsoring an annual National Collegiate Championship in 2001, Wright embarked on a new quest: to bring his program to prominence on that stage.
 In 2006, his Aggie team reached that pinnacle.
 With an 8-7 upset over Loyola Marymount in the Western Water Polo Association title game, UC Davis earned the conference's automatic berth in the NCAA postseason.
 Sweetening the victory was that UC Davis hosted the 2006 national tournament at Schaal Aquatics Center.
 The Aggies finished fifth nationally in 2006, ending the year with wins over Claremont-Mudd-Scripps and Hartwick.